 Plastic pollution and the environmental damage caused by hazardous chemical waste present a growing global problem.
-All our stakeholders acknowledge the severity of the issue, which is demonstrated by the fact that waste management ranked as the fifth most important ESG topic; among our external stakeholders, the topic was ranked third in the level of importance.
-It is, therefore, vital that we continue to maintain our high standards with respect to waste management and ensure compliance with relevant waste legislation, such as the Waste (England and Wales) Regulations 2011.
+All our stakeholders acknowledge the severity of the issue, which is demonstrated by the fact that waste management ranked as the fifth most important ESG topic.
+Among our external stakeholders, the topic was ranked third in the level of importance.
+It is therefore vital that we continue to maintain our high standards with respect to waste management and ensure compliance with relevant waste legislation, such as the Waste (England and Wales) Regulations 2011.
 To achieve this, we have set the following commitment and goal:

-ESG Topic: Waste Management
+ESG topic: Waste management

-Commitment We will friendly i waste fro om our fac ilities and process it in the mos t environmentally Goal • ove waste waste sen 0 t and imp lement wa aste reportir ng with an aim to Data A В С D E F G Target Not yet set Not yet set Not yet set Not yet set Not yet set Not yet set Not yet set КРІ 4% 15% 33% 16% 3% 24% 6%
+Commitment We will stream all waste from our facilities and process it in the most environmentally friendly manner Goal To improve waste stream management and implement waste reporting with an aim to reducing waste sent to landfill Data A В С D E F G Target Not yet set Not yet set Not yet set Not yet set Not yet set Not yet set Not yet set KPI 4% 15% 33% 16% 3% 24% 6%

-A. % of Total Waste that is Hazardous - Landfill

-B. % of Total Waste that is Hazardous - Recycling/Repurposing
+A. % of Total Waste that is Hazardous - Landfill B. % of Total Waste that is Hazardous - Recycling/Repurposing

-C. % of Total Waste that is Hazardous - Incinerated
+C. % of Total Waste that is Hazardous - Recycling/Repurpos